William Robinson (1522–1616): Life and politics

-William was born in 1534.
-He married Isabel Redman, daughter of John Redman who came from Fulworth.
-They had a two sons, Thomas and William, and two daughters, Frances and Jane.
+William was born in 1522.
+He married Isabel Redman, sister of John Redman from Fullforth, in the County of Yorke, daughter of Richard Redman, of Gressingham, co.
+Lanc.
+They had two sons, Thomas and William, and two daughters, Frances and Jane.
 Frances married the York Alderman, Robert Harrison.
 Jane was married twice.
 Firstly to Richard Herbert, a York merchant and secondly to Robert Corney, a medical doctor.
 His son Thomas died unmarried in 1625.
-His other son William, married Margaret, the daughter of John Jenkins.
-His wife Isabel died in 1590.
-He married again to Frances, daughter of Thomas Harrison, a York merchant.
+His other son William married Margaret, sister of Sir Henry Jenkins from Grimstone, Yorkshire, and daughter of John Jenkins of Yorke, in 1599 at Catton Derbyshire.

+Isabel, his wife, died in 1590 and buried at St. Crux, York.
+He married his second wife Frances, daughter of Thomas Harrison, a York merchant.

 William was made a freeman of the city c.
 1558.
 He also held several offices in the city.
 Notably those of chamberlain (1563–64); sheriff (1568–69 and 1607–08); alderman and Lord mayor (1581–82 and 1594–95).
 As an Alderman, he represented the Parish of St Crux.
 He was a wealthy merchant whose trade was mainly in the region of Denmark and Sweden, known as the Sound.
 He had resided in Hamburg for several years in his career as a merchant before settling in York.
 He was chosen to be MP for the city on two occasions.
 Firstly in 1584 and then again in 1588.
 According to records he had several disagreements with various merchants in the city.

 William died in 1616 and was buried in St Crux church in York.
 His will bears witness to his wealth.
 In it there is mention of various properties in the city that included the inn "Sign of the Panyers" in Walmgate as well as houses in St Saviourgate and Hungate.
 He also owned orchards in Aldwark and Hungate as well as land on Bootham Common.
 In his will he also gave eighty pounds and a silver bowl to the city, as well as forty pounds to the Merchants Company.